"The U.S. Food and Drug Administration today approved Taltz (ixekizumab) to treat adults with moderate-to-severe plaque psoriasis.

 DOSAGE AND ADMINISTRATION

-Efudex (fluorouracil) should be applied preferably with a nonmetal applicator or suitable glove.
-If Efudex (fluorouracil) is applied with the fingers, the hands should be washed immediately afterward.
+Efudex should be applied preferably with a nonmetal applicator or suitable glove.
+If Efudex is applied with the fingers, the hands should be washed immediately afterward.

-Actinic or Solar Keratosis: Apply cream or solution twice daily in an amount sufficient to cover the lesions.
+Apply cream or solution twice daily in an amount sufficient to cover the lesions.
 Medication should be continued until the inflammatory response reaches the erosion stage, at which time use of the drug should be terminated.
 The usual duration of therapy is from 2 to 4 weeks.
-Complete healing of the lesions may not be evident for 1 to 2 months following cessation of Efudex (fluorouracil) therapy.
+Complete healing of the lesions may not be evident for 1 to 2 months following cessation of Efudex therapy.

-Efudex Cream is available in 40-gm tubes containing 5% fluorouracil (NDC 0187-3204-47) in a vanishing cream base consisting of white petrolatum, stearyl alcohol, propylene glycol, polysorbate 60 and parabens (methyl and propyl).
+Efudex Cream is available in 40 g tubes containing 5% fluorouracil (NDC 0187-3204-47) in a vanishing cream base consisting of white petrolatum, stearyl alcohol, propylene glycol, polysorbate 60, parabens (methyl and propyl), and purified water.

 Additional Efudex Information